 There is no specific method for the prevention of uterine polyps.
 It is important for you to maintain a healthy weight and have regular gynecological check-ups to know if there is something wrong with your body.
-You should also avoid the risk factors cause uterine polyps such as obesity, high blood pressure, and hormonal factors, etc.
+You should also avoid the risk factors cause it such as obesity, high blood pressure, and hormonal factors, etc.

 There are also some natural remedies that can help you lower the risk of uterine polyps, are:

-Uterine polyp is a common problem related to the female reproduction system that may cause infertility.
+Uterine polyp is a common problem related to the female system that may cause infertility.
 There is a wide range of medical and surgical options available for uterine polyps treatment.
 If you are facing any irregularities in periods, never hesitate to seek the advice from a doctor.

 At Indira IVF and fertility center, our fertility experts are keen to help and resolve all your queries related infertility or IVF.
 You can book your appointment for a free consultation now.

 Talk to the best team of fertility experts in the country today for all your pregnancy and fertility-related queries.